Policies and Procedures

 - A new FERPA form must be completed and submitted with the request form for the party receiving the letter.

 - Exact and all details for the letter, including the party receiving the letter, must be included in the request form.
+Letters will not be able to be written from incomplete forms.

 - If an expected graduation date is needed, an advisor meeting is required.

 - Please allow 5-8 business days for processing of the letter.
+These letters cannot be proccessed same day.

 - Once the letter is complete and ready for pick-up at the front desk of Enterprise Hall suite 008, an email will be sent to the student’s Mason-live account.
+Please ensure to have your Mason ID when picking up the letter.

 The Family Educational Rights and Privacy Act of 1974 is a federal law that gives protection to student educational records and provides students with certain rights.